Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Validation of the model

 In a real implementation of the algorithm, computing all the recursion up to $M_{max}$ can result in a significant waste of computational power: the optimal value is often $m_{opt} << M_{max}$ and, in such cases, computing all the values of $m$ until $M_{max}$ is not useful.
 In practice, we can apply an \textit{early stop} procedure: every few iterations we look for the best order of $m_{opt}$; if this value does not change for a while, we assume that a good (local) minimum of the loss function is found and the computation is stopped.

 The following sections will be devoted to the study of the statistical properties of the loss functions introduced above: we need to understand which choice provides the best quality in the reproduction of some known power spectral densities.
+In the following paragraph, we will discuss three different comparison (one qualitative and two quantitative) of the two proposed loss functions, o